 I knew Barcelona would be unique based on what I knew of Anton Gaudí’s architecture, but I didn’t anticipate how much I would fall in love with it.
 The energy of the crowds, the winding streets of the old town, and the beautiful new and old buildings sprinkled throughout — it’s an unforgettable, vibrant city.
-Plus, with great shopping and culture, running out of things to do in Barcelona is nearly impossible!
+Plus, with great shopping and culture, (and city views like this one from Grand Hotel Central, above) running out of things to do in Barcelona is nearly impossible!
 Here’s my take on what you simply can’t miss there…

 Starting the day at Park Guell will get you in the right mood for Barcelona’s architectural scene.
 This park features some of the most expansive works of architect Anton Gaudí, and is a great place to wander around or find a bench to enjoy the gardens.
 Visiting in the morning also ensures fewer crowds.